richiq/umongo-async-mongomock/docs/userguide.rst

         ]
     }

-Now starting from the umongo schema would not help, so we will create our schema from scratch... almost:
+Starting from the µMongo schema would not help, but one can create a new schema using pure marshmallow fields generated with the :meth:`umongo.BaseField.dump.as_marshmallow_field` method:

 .. code-block:: python